BhavanaGajji/emotion-aware-conflict-rl/README.md

-# Emotion-Aware Conflict Resolution using RL
+# 💔 Emotion-Aware Conflict Resolution using Reinforcement Learning

+🚀 A unique RL environment that models human emotional decision-making in relationships.

 ## Problem
 Human conflicts often escalate due to poor emotional decisions and timing.